sthompson226/CSharpDicomJsonConverter/README.md

 * Use the Visual Studio 2013
 * Add NuGet so that fo-dicom is pulled from the NuGet system.
-* Product is originally targeted for NET Framework 4.5 but does not use any specific feature required later than .NET 3.5, therefore you should be able to re-target it to an earlier version of the framework.
+* This project is targeted to .NET Framework 4.5.
+It can probably go to .NET 4.0, a fo-dicom dependency.

 # Questions and Bug Reports